 Check back here for more information in a few weeks.

 More information about the Society can be found around the website, but no prior knowledge of the Society is expected of interviewees.
-If you have questions about the interview process or the Jefferson Society, feel free to contact the Membership Chair, Ms. Madison Roberts.
+If you have questions about the interview process or the Jefferson Society, feel free to contact the Membership Chair, Ms. Virginia Chambers.